Harmelodic/harmelodic.github.io/docs/software-engineering/philosophy-and-practices/alignment.md

-# Alignment Overview
+# Alignment

-Alignment is a term to describe how aligned people are in organisations with regard to their [values](values.md) and _principles_, whatever those may be.
+Alignment is a term to describe how aligned people are in organisations with regard to their [values and principles](values-and-principles.md), whatever those may be.

 ## Importance of alignment